 In contrast to my usual weary New Year’s Eve wish to get this year over with and start fresh pronto, I’m feeling optimism for 2014.
 It’s not just that our bees seem to be surviving the winter and that our pantry is stocked with the fruits of my fall canning efforts.
 I’m actually feeling optimistic about the criminal justice system.

-Perhaps these cases are examples of the pendulum finally swinging away from the lunatic idea that incarceration is the one-size-fits-all solution to all criminal justice challenges.
 Suddenly everyone is noticing the over incarceration crisis.
 AG Holder is talking about it, saying “we cannot simply prosecute or incarcerate our way to becoming a safer nation” and “too many Americans go to too many prisons for far too long, and for no good law enforcement reason.”
 Even Sesame Street is talking about it.
 The time is right to wake the hell up and admit that locking people up is not the answer.
 While we’re at it, let’s finally admit that cops, lawyers and prison guards should not be the primary providers of mental health care.
 Oh, and let’s have a real discussion about addiction and poverty.

 I don’t think this is fantastical.
 There is cause for optimism in the ongoing examination of racial bias in the justice system (just a few examples here, here , here), including Presidant Obama finally saying “African American young men are disproportionately involved in the criminal justice system.”
 These discussions propel progress.
 There is cause for optimism in the decline in support for capital punishment.